-Fig. 5.262: Additional functions for business model.
+Fig. 5.267: Additional functions for business model.

-information in the CWM format.
-Vice versa the Import CWM allows the user to import a CWM file containing metadata infomration.
+Once the model has been saved, some more options are enabled.
+In fact, the user can make advantage of the Metadata section.
+Clicking the Import metadata button, the metadata information related to the business classes (their composition, properties, etc.) are stored into the (metadata) Knowage database.
+Those information can then be visualized via specific document (developed for the data lineage context).
+The Export CWM allows the user to export metadata information in the CWM format.
+Vice versa the Import CWM allows the user to import a CWM file containing metadata information.
 The user must browse the CWM file into personal folder and then click on the "Import CWM" button to correctly upload it.
 Remember to save to validate the process.